v1becheck/forkify/README.md

 https://forkify-milos89.netlify.app/

 Usage:
-Enter keyword in the search field (e.g. Pizza, Beef...) to search for recipes.
+Enter keyword in the search field (e.g. Steak, Beef...) to search for recipes.